-Making your document effective immediately will not give your agent the authority to override what you want in terms of treatment; you will always be able to dictate your own medical care if you have the ability to do so.
+Making your document effective immediately won't give your agent the authority to override what you want in terms of treatment; you will always be able to dictate your own medical care if you have the ability to do so.
 And even when you are no longer capable of making your own decisions, your health care agent must always act in your best interests and diligently try to follow any health care wishes you've expressed in your living will or otherwise.

 Your written wishes for health care remain effective as long as you're alive, unless you specifically revoke your documents or a court steps in (but court involvement is very rare).
 Here are a few specifics about when your health care documents are no longer effective: